GustavBertram/awesome-common-lisp-learning/contributing.md

 Contributions are welcome.
-Please submit a pull request or create an issue to add to the list, and please follow the [Awesome List guidelines](https://github.com/sindresorhus/awesome/blob/master/pull_request_template.md).
+Please submit a pull request or create an issue to add to the list, and please follow the *format requirements* in the [Awesome List guidelines](https://github.com/sindresorhus/awesome/blob/master/pull_request_template.md).